-1.5 Pupils come from a range of professional backgrounds, mostly from white British families living within a three-mile radius of the school.
+1.3 Pupils come from a range of professional backgrounds, mostly from White British families living within a 10-mile radius of the school.
 Nationally standardised test data provided by the school indicate that the ability of the pupils is above average.
-The school has identified 40 pupils as having special educational needs and/or disabilities (SEND), which include dyslexia and dyspraxia, all of whom receive specialist help.
-Four pupils have an education, health and care (EHC) plan.
-Two pupils have English as an additional language (EAL), whose needs are supported by the school.
+The school has identified 68 pupils as having special educational needs and/or disabilities, 18 of whom receive additional specialist help.
+No pupils in the school have an education, health and care plan or a statement of special educational needs.
+English is an additional language for 5 pupils, whose needs are supported by their classroom teachers.
+Data used by the school have identified 14 pupils as the most able in the school's population, and the curriculum is modified for them and for 15 other pupils due to their special talents in sport, music, art, drama and citizenship.